woodpecker-ci/woodpecker/docs/docs/30-administration/90-prometheus.md

 ## Unauthenticated Access

-Alternatively, the unprotected `/metrics` endpoint is exposed on the internal port (9001 by default).
-Port is configurable via the `WOODPECKER_METRICS_SERVER_ADDR` environment variable.
+Alternatively, the unprotected `/metrics` endpoint might be exposed on the internal port.
+(Port is configurable via the `WOODPECKER_METRICS_SERVER_ADDR` environment variable, e.g. `:9001`.)

 ## Metric Reference